-For the purpose of evaluating the true independence of directors who have served beyond nine years from the date of his appointment, the NC had set out the evaluation criteria and had conducted a rigorous evaluation on Mr. Lim Yew Kong, John and Prof. Ng Tung Sang who have served beyond nine years.
-The NC and the Board (with the directors concerned abstained from deliberating) agreed that each Mr. Lim Yew Kong and Prof. Ng Tung Sang had expressed his views independently at all times, objectively and constructively challenged the assumptions and viewpoints presented by the Management and involvement in deliberations at Boardroom.
+For the purpose of evaluating the true independence of directors who have served beyond nine years from the date of his appointment, the NC had set out the evaluation criteria and had conducted a rigorous evaluation on Mr. Lim Yew Kong, John and Prof. Ng Tung Sang who have served beyond nine years using similar evaluation criteria.
+The NC and the Board (with the directors concerned abstained from deliberating) agreed that each Mr. Lim Yew Kong, John and Prof. Ng Tung Sang had expressed his views independently at all times, objectively and constructively challenged the assumptions and viewpoints presented by the Management.
+Robust involvement in deliberations at Boardroom by each Mr. Lim Yew Kong, John and Prof. Ng Tung Sang provides different perspectives.
 The Board has benefited greatly from the presence of Mr. Lim Yew Kong, John and Prof. Ng Tung Sang who have over time gained valuable insight into the Group and as a result, provided the Board with discussions containing their objective, constructive and independent views.
 The independence of Mr. Lim Yew Kong, John and Prof. Ng Tung Sang was not in any way affected or impaired by the length of service.
 The Board is satisfied that Mr. Lim Yew Kong, John and Prof. Ng Tung Sang have remained independent in their judgement and can continue to discharge their duties objectively.
 No NC member is involved in the deliberation in respect of his independence.

 The Board also considered the need for progressive refreshing of the Board.
 The Board agreed that the progressive refreshing of the Board should come around the concept of performance management within a culture that demands accountability of directors and future needs of the Board for long-term success of the Company.
-The change of Director in 2012 and succession planning for the Chairman in 2014 allows progressive refreshing in the Board.
+The change of Director in 2012, succession planning for the Chairman in 2014 and change of Director on 1 July 2018 allows progressive refreshing in the Board.
 The Board has considered the need to avoid undue disruptions from changes to the composition of the Board.